jcacela0298/AWS-Repository/ReadMe.txt

 	terraform plan

 This should show that 11 actions are to be added.
-Then, enter the following command to deploy the changes
+Then, enter the following command to deploy the changes:
 	terraform apply